sjudson/transfers/README.md

 # ManGame Transfer Tracker

-A Chrome/Chromium extension that watches the [pcmdaily.com](https://pcmdaily.com) ManGame transfer season for you: your free-agent bids, a shortlist you choose, and any deals your team is in.
+A Chromium extension that watches the ManGame transfer season for you: your free-agent bids, a shortlist you choose, and any deals your team is in.
 It shows who's leading, your minimum next bid, the 48-hour countdowns, your daily bid allowance, and your total committed salary / transfer fees / loan fees **if you win everything you currently lead**.

-It is **read-only** — it never posts, edits, or changes anything on pcmdaily.
+It is **read-only** — it never posts, edits, or changes anything on the site.
-It only reads pages while **you are logged into pcmdaily.com in the same browser**, and it reads them gently (see *How it stays gentle* below).
+It only reads pages while **you are logged in to the site in the same browser**, and it reads them gently (see *How it stays gentle* below).

 ---